Rich2/openstrat/README.md

 mill mill.scalalib.GenIdea/idea //To create an IntelliJ IDEA project.
 ```

+In IntellliJ, go File => Editor => General -> Other -> tick "Show quick documentation on mouse move".
+I don't know why this option is not set by default.

 ## The Code currently has 5 modules:

 1. Macros.
 This is only a separate module at the moment because of the macros.
 Just a couple of simple macros so as I can track down the source location of my debug printlns.